Cooperation between digital startup Kemialytics and Pfizer: The SOP generator as a solution to the problem with SOPs

 How the collaboration between Kemialytics and Pfizer came about

-The team from Healthcare Hub Freiburg initiated the cooperation with Kemialytics through its long-standing collaboration with the Smart Green Startup Accelerator and its GROW program.
+The first contact between Kemialytics and Pfizer took place at the 5-HT-X Linker.
+The cooperation between Pfizer and Kemialytics was then initiated via the Smart Green Startup Accelerator and the GROW program.
 In a first step, the Smart Green Startup Accelerator identified potential solutions.
 This was followed by a matchmaking process with several startups to assess the potential for collaboration.
 As a result, an initial meeting was arranged between Kemialytics, the Healthcare Hub Freiburg, and Pfizer's specialist department.
 "The SOP generation module is still very much pie in the sky," this is how Kubina described the state of development of the software during the first meeting.

 However, this did not deter the project managers at Pfizer; on the contrary, they saw a much welcome solution and enormous potential in terms of optimization, and wanted to know more about the current version.
 And so Adam Kubina's team organized a presentation to illustrate the current state of their project.
 Pfizer’s team leader Markus Schimmelpfennig found the presentation very convincing and quickly agreed on supporting the development of the SOP generator.
 The system was thus first tested with real SOPs from Pfizer.
 The next step was to check the feasibility of the solution and work out its details: Which features are necessary, which are superfluous?
 Should the generator run on-premises or on the cloud?